Abilene mom gives birth to identical twins 3 days apart - NewsBreak

 “I delivered Gabby, had a natural birth with her, and got wheeled right back in,” says Martinez.

-Baby number 2 wasn’t ready quite yet, so she went back to her room determined to delay delivery for as long as possible on her doctor’s advice.
+Baby No. 2 wasn’t ready quite yet, so she went back to her room determined to delay delivery for as long as possible on her doctor’s advice.

 Tadvick delivered the girls and says this phenomenon is quite rare.